She Loves Biscotti

 What else can you use basil pesto sauce for besides pasta?

-• use it as a spread in sandwiches, burgers or Piadina;
+• use it as a spread along with this spicy pepper spread in focaccia sandwiches, burgers or piadina;

 • use as a spread on baked/grilled chicken or fish;

-• mix it in your Crustless Quiche before baking;
+• mix it in a crustless quiche before baking;

-• add a little olive oil and use it as a salad dressing;
+• add a little olive oil and vinegar to create a basil vinaigrette, which is great to use as a salad dressing;

-• combine it with mayonnaise or yogurt when making potato, pasta or seafood salads;
+• combine it with mayonnaise or yogurt when making potato, seafood or pasta salads;

 …and more!
-Just remember the pesto we have made is much like a concentrate, so a spoonful goes a long way.
+Remember, the pesto we have made is much like a concentrate, so a spoonful goes a long way.

 Can you replace the pine nuts?

 Absolutely.
-If pine nuts are not readily available to you, they can easily be replaced by walnuts, cashews, pecans, almonds or any combination of nuts.
-Just remember to give them a little toasting before using them in this basil pesto recipe.
+If pine nuts are not readily available, they can easily be replaced by walnuts, cashews, pecans, almonds or any combination of nuts.
+Remember to give them a little toasting before using them in this basil pesto recipe.

 Can you use roasted garlic in this recipe?

 Of course!
-Using roasted garlic will create a milder pesto that is equally tasty.
+Using roasted garlic will create a milder pesto that is equally as tasty.

 Recipe origins

-I’ve been making this basil pesto for decades, without a real recipe, just like my mom.
+I’ve been making this flavorful sauce, also called pesto alla Genovese, for decades, without a real recipe, just like my mom.
 I had to take out the measuring cups and the tablespoons for this one.

 As always, feel free to experiment and switch things around.
-There really is no perfect recipe for pesto.
-The combinations really depend on what your personal preferences are.
+There is no perfect recipe for basil sauce pesto.
+The combinations depend on what your personal preferences are.
 Play around with the amounts and the ingredients and have fun experimenting.

-I hope you can find 10 minutes and make this wonderful basil pesto… would love to hear about how you use pesto sauce!
+I hope you can find 10 minutes and make this wonderful basil pesto… I would love to hear about how you use this pesto sauce!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.